 Tip #1 – WordPress Comment RSS Feeds

-WordPress makes available RSS feeds of comments posted on your site in addition to displaying feeds of your latest posts.
+WordPress makes available RSS feeds of your latest post comments in addition to displaying RSS feeds of your latest posts.

-(RSS comments feed content displayed on Firefox)
+(RSS comments feed content viewed using Firefox)

-Again, you can check what the feed contains by pasting the feed URL into a feed reader …
+Again, you can check the feed content by pasting the feed URL into an online feedreader …

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: